craigduncanlab/HackyHour/BioinformaticsMap.md

 An original measure, namely reads/fragments per kilobase per million reads, has been queried recently.

+# Differential Expression workflows - pseudo-alignment

+Pseudo-alignment is a broad term used to describe the transcript counting methods of tools such as kallisto and Salmon.

-These workflows illustrate possible RNA-seq transcriptome quantitification and analysis pipelines
+These workflows illustrate possible RNA-seq transcriptome quantification and analysis pipelines

 | | Stage  | WF1 | WF2 | WF3 |
 |:-----|:-----|:-----|:-----| :-----|